-Talking a walk in the park or playing outside are the most exquisite joys for kids, and for everyone.
-But, yes, there are great times until you get back home and you see those grass stains on shoes and clothes.
-You may want to throw them at the garbage, but that’s expensive.
-Or you can try my way of cleaning grass stains on shoes.
+Taking a walk in the park or playing outside are the most exquisite joys for kids, and for everyone.
+And yes, there are great times until you get back home and you see those grass stains on shoes and clothes.
+You may want to throw them in the garbage, but that may be expensive.
+Or you can try these methods to remove grass stains on shoes.

 For white leather shoes or substitutes, just use baking soda.
-Make a consistent paste with some water.
-Put the paste over the stains and use an old toothbrush to rub gently the stains.
-As you insist, you will see that the stains will disappear like magic, but some marks will remain visible.
+Make a consistent paste by mixing it with some water.
+Put the paste over the stains and use an old toothbrush to rub gently.
+The stains will disappear like magic, but some marks will remain visible.

-Then, use a cloth soaked in vinegar, and rub the area.
-You will see how grass stains will disappear, and then wipe the shoes with a dry and white cloth.
+Next, use a cloth soaked in vinegar and rub the area.
+You will see how those marks will vanish.
+Finally, wipe the shoes with a dry white cloth.

-Never use chlorine, baking soda or vinegar to remove grass stains from colored shoes, especially if they are made of textile, because it will destroy the colors.
+Never use chlorine or vinegar to remove grass stains from colored shoes, especially if they are made of fabric, because it will destroy the colors.

 Just use rubbing alcohol.
-Soak a white cloth in rubbing alcohol, and gently rub the grass traces from the textile sneakers.
-Alcohol degreases vegetable oils and doesn’t affect the material.
+Soak a white cloth in rubbing alcohol and gently rub the grass stains from the sneakers.
+Alcohol degreases vegetable oils and doesn’t ruin the fabric.

-Optionally, at the end you can also use a damp paste of active oxygen detergent paste (just mix it with a little water).
-Let the paste act for a few minutes, and then wipe with a wet cloth and rinse the shoe well.
-When it’s dry, the traces of grass will disappear completely.
+Optionally, you can also use active oxygen detergent paste (just mix it with a little water).
+Let the paste act for a few minutes, then wipe with a wet cloth and rinse the shoe well.
+After drying, the grass stains will disappear completely.